Fatsoma/ticket_allocation_coding_test/README.md

 ### Languages and frameworks

-For reference, here at Fatsoma we primarily develop using ruby and golang.
-However feel free to solve this in whatever you feel comfortable with.
+For reference, here at Fatsoma we primarily develop using ruby on rails and golang.
+However feel free to solve this in whatever language you feel comfortable with and use a framework if desired.

 We are mainly looking for clean, well architected, tested code that highlights your skillset and shows technical proficiency.